madrilene/lenesaile.com/src/en/blog/2021-11-16-seo-vs-campaigns.md

 Attractive, fast, accessible, of course optimized for all devices, and secure.
 We won't go into more details about what all this implies, just this: we know all about it and if you trust us, your website will be much better than all your competitors.

 Then you have to write the first contents.
 Once this base is created, the next step is to prove to the search engine that our website meets their high criteria.
 That takes time.
 In very simple words: Google and other search engines will now visit us repeatedly and take a look at our website, and also observe how their users interact with our website.
-Do they seem to find what they are looking for?
+Do the visitors find what they are looking for?
+Do they feel comfortable?

 Roughly speaking, we can assume that an initial positioning takes two to six months.
 But once we are in the search engine's favor, it will recommend future content much faster to its users.